EarthScope/rover/docs/development.md

     dev/translate-py3-to-py23.sh

-It is not recommended to install code on the development machine (instead, test on a VM), but you can run `python setup.py install` from inside `rover23` is needed.
+It is not recommended to install code directly on the development machine (in the system python), but once you are using virtualenv you can run `python setup.py install` from inside `rover23` to install.

 Running all tests automatically generates the `rover23` code: